The best stock trading apps in Canada simplify the process of buying, selling, and holding individual stocks in your investment portfolio.

 All the stock trading firms on this list are members of IIROC and are required to meet high industry standards.
 They are also CIPF members, so you are protected to a limited extent (up to $1 million) if the investment firm becomes bankrupt.

-Using a stock app comes with risks that your information could leak and your account accessed by unauthorized individuals.
+Using a stock app comes with risks: your information could leak and your account accessed by unauthorized individuals.
 Therefore, you should take precautions, such as setting strong passwords and enabling 2FA.

 Best Stock Tracking Apps